iExecBlockchainComputing/iexec-dapps-registry/README.md

 In other words, we are trying to find the sweet spot between expressiveness and security.

-In our opinion, both can be achieved by allowing only the definition of side-effect free programs.
+In our opinion, side-effect-free programs are the sweet spot in the above-mentioned optimization problem.
 Such programs are not allowed to access the internet, write to disk or call system functions.
-Thus, these kind of programs cannot pose a security risk for the host machine.
+Thus, this kind of programs cannot pose a security risk for the host machine.

 Of course, such a proposal is only useful if there is a simple mechanical check for the absence of side-effects.
 The functional programming language Haskell provides such tools.
 Every function in Haskell has a unique type that reveals whether the function is side-effect free.
-In order to check if the entire program is side-effect free, it is sufficient to check the type of the main function.
+In order to check whether the entire program is side-effect free, it is sufficient to check the type of the main function.

 Before creating this proposal, we came up with countless simple single-purpose applications for the iExec challenge.
 At some point, we realized that all of those snippets are side-effect free programs, which will now serve as mere demonstrators for the proposed framework.